jianzhi-1/algorithm/README.md

   - Min Cost Max Flow Algorithm:
   - Edmonds's Matching Algorithm:
   - DP with bitmask:
+- Max-flow Min-cut Theorem: The maximum flow of an s-t flow is equal to the minimum capacity over all s-t cuts.

 ### Fenwick
 - Array must be 1-indexed.